charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

   yz_slice_list = [ 0.1+2*i for i in range(9) ]
   export_2d.export_xyz_to_dxf(my_part_solid, 40, 40, 20, xy_slice_list, xz_slice_list, yz_slice_list, "my_part_scanned.dxf")

-Look further in the documentation to get information on the Cnc25D generic function usage.
-And look at the script example **cnc25d_generic_function_example.py** that you can generate with the executable **cnc25d_example_generator.py**.
+Look further in the documentation to get information on the Cnc25D API usage.
+And look at the script example **cnc25d_api_example.py** that you can generate with the executable **cnc25d_example_generator.py**.

 4. Links
 ========